caelusway/agent-launchpad-infra/README.md

 ## 🎯 Overview

-The **AI Agent Launchpad** is an infrastructure backend platform that enables automated deployment and management of Eliza-based AI agents through a streamlined interface with Docker and Kubernetes orchestration.
+The **Multi-Agent Infrastructure at Scale** is an infrastructure backend platform that enables automated deployment and management of Eliza-based AI agents through a streamlined interface with Docker and Kubernetes orchestration.

 ### Key Features
 - 🤖 **Automated Agent Deployment** - Deploy Eliza agents with simple configuration